knbz/security-advisor/partners.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Partner solutions
+# Partners
 {: #setup-partner}

-Partner solutions are a way to extend your security by creating a link between {{site.data.keyword.security-advisor_long}} and other security tools.
+Partner integrations are a way to bring critical alerts and findings from 3rd party providers into the {{site.data.keyword.security-advisor_long}} dashboard.
+These partners have worked with IBM to help shape, simplify, and guide the integration experience for you.
 {: shortdesc}

 ## Before you begin
 {: #partner-before}

-Before you get started with partner solutions, be sure that you have the following prerequisites.
+Before you start integrating partners, be sure that you have the following prerequisites.

 * Ensure that you have an account with the partner that you want to integrate.
 * Ensure that you have the required administrative permissions to generate the integration URL for the Partner service.